SilbigerLab/Mesocosm_User_Manual/chapters/12-apex_fusion_guide.md

 1. Outlets are arranged by the name you give them, the module they're associated with, the type of output, and whether or not you have chosen to log activity.
 1. Select an outlet to modify its name, display symbol, and program settings.
     1. To use a program template, use the "Control Type" dropdown menu to select which item you intend to use in this outlet location, then fill in the required information to control the outlet state.
-    1. To write your own program, select Advanced from the dropdown menu, and write your progrm in the source code box that appears.
+    1. To write your own program, select Advanced from the dropdown menu, and write your program in the source code box that appears.
 1. Once you've completed your settings and program, click the orange cloud icon in the upper right to send your new settings to the Apex.